 How can I learn more about competitive intelligence?

-Unfortunately there are not many university courses that cover competitive intelligence formally – although CI is available as a module in some (mainly post-graduate) degree courses.
+Unfortunately there are not many university and college courses that cover competitive intelligence formally (at least in Europe - there are a few in the USA).
+CI is available as a module in some (mainly post-graduate) degree courses.

 As a result, the best ways of learning about CI will be through